rikifujihara/scooterbay/README.md

 ### Users
 Users have the following relationships implemented in the database:

-- 'one mandatory to one optional' relationship with activestorage attachments.
+- 'one mandatory to one optional' relationship with Activestorage attachments.
 Activestorage attachments must have one User but Users can have one or zero active storage attachments.

-- '* two mandatory to optional many' relationship with Offers.
-Offers must have Users but Users can have zero to many Offers. * When an offer is created it will reference two different Users, one as a merchant and one as an offerer
+- '* two mandatory to many optional' relationship with Offers.
+Offers must have Users but Users can have zero to many Offers. * When an offer is created it will reference two different Users, one as a merchant and one as an offeror

 - 'one mandatory to optional many' relationship with Listings.
 Listings must have one User but Users can have zero or many Listings.